Funded studentships and research projects have separate application processes.

-The University of Liverpool provides access to many funded studentships and funded research opportunities.
+The University of Liverpool provides access to many fully funded PhD studentships.
 Each opportunity describes the required application process.

 Self-funded and externally funded research degrees

 To apply for a self-funded or externally funded research degree (MPhil/PhD/MD):

 - Find a research opportunity which matches your research interests

 - Identify potential supervisors for your research project.
 You can do this by contacting the institute or school’s postgraduate research student support team and by viewing the staff and research pages of their website.
 This isn't obligatory, but you are encouraged to indicate your preferred supervisor(s) in your application.
 It's also a good idea to contact potential supervisors before making an application.
 They may indicate an interest in your research proposal, but this does not guarantee entry to the programme

 - Finalise a research proposal to outline the research you would like to undertake.
 You will need this for your application and may also need it for funding applications

 If you're considering applying for a University of Liverpool PhD based at Xi'an Jiaotong-Liverpool University (XJTLU), China, you should contact their Graduate School Office.

 Making your application

 Applying online for a self-funded postgraduate degree is fast and easy.
 You'll need to submit a full application with all supporting documentation, including how you intend to fund your research degree.